KapilPandey94/genai-expense-tracker/README.md

 ## 🤝 Contributions

 Contributions, suggestions, and improvements are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
+If you'd like to contribute:

+- 📌 Fork the repository
+- ✏️ Make your changes in a feature branch
+- 🔁 Submit a pull request

-For significant changes, kindly open an issue first to discuss your ideas.
+For major feature changes or discussions, please open an issue first to propose your ideas.
+Thank you for helping make this project better!

 ---